jon-wei/druid/docs/content/tutorials/tutorial-rollup.md

 └──────────────────────────┴────────┴───────┴─────────┴─────────┴─────────┘
 ```

-These rows have been grouped by the timestamp and dimension columns `{timestamp, srcIP, dstIP}` with sum aggregations on the metric columns `packets` and `bytes`.
+The input rows have been grouped by the timestamp and dimension columns `{timestamp, srcIP, dstIP}` with sum aggregations on the metric columns `packets` and `bytes`.

 Before the grouping occurs, the timestamps of the original input data are bucketed/floored by minute, due to the `"queryGranularity":"minute"` setting in the ingestion spec.